Islandora/islandora_bookmark/README.md

 Some features of this module require the following modules:

 * [Islandora Solr](https://github.com/islandora/islandora_solr_search) (functionality to bulk add objects)
-* [Islandora Bibliography](https://github.com/Islandora/islandora_scholar/tree/7.x/modules/bibliography) ( provides additional export formats.
+* [Islandora Bibliography](https://github.com/Islandora/islandora_scholar/tree/7.x/modules/bibliography) (provides RIS, RTF, PDF export formats and the ability to use citation styles.
 Bibliography is bundled with Scholar.)

 ## Installation